Writers in Residence

 Better writing, better marks.
 Want to improve your writing?

-Writers Susan Elliot Wright and Paul Adam are available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
-Whether it's essays, reports, dissertations or other written work, Susan and Paul offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.
+Writers Sarah Ward and Frances Byrnes are available during term-time to advise, on a one-to-one basis, students and staff on any aspects of their writing.
+Whether it's essays, reports, dissertations or other written work, Sarah and Frances offer constructive tutorials of up to an hour about any aspect of your writing that you want to discuss.

 Writer in Residence: Monday/Tuesday